Experience Registration Status

 Not able to access Studio, only allowed to access the employee experience (mobile app or web experience).
 Experience status indicates if the Member can access the full feed or must still complete registration.

-Able to see pages under Measure in Studio for a specific program.
+Able to see the Analyze page under Measure in Studio for a specific program.

 Able to see pages under both Publish and Measure in Studio for a specific program.

-Able to see all sections (Publish, Connect, Measure, Manage, Configure) of Studio for a specific program.
-Able to grant (or demote) other Program Managers, Publishers, Channel Contributors, and Analysts.
+Able to see all sections (Publish, Connect, Measure, Manage, Configure)of Studio for a specific program.
+Able to grant (or demote) other Program Managers, Publishers, Topic Managers, and Analysts.

 Able to see all sections of Studio for all programs within an organization in Studio.
 Able to edit the role and notification settings of all users including Administrators and other Studio users.